David Tennant: 2016–2023

+2024–present

+In February 2024, Tennant hosted the 77th British Academy Film Awards.
+Later that year, he starred in the Disney+ adaptation of Jilly Cooper's Rivals as Lord Tony Baddingham.
+The series was renewed for a second season in December 2024.

+In 2025 Tennant starred as the Guardian journalist Nick Davies, alongside Toby Jones, in The Hack, an ITV drama detailing the News International phone hacking scandal.
+He also played Ian Ventham in The Thursday Murder Club.

 Public image

 Tennant was named "Coolest Man on TV" of 2007 in a Radio Times survey.
 He won the National Television Awards award for Most Popular Actor in 2006, 2007, 2008, and 2010.
 He was voted 16th Sexiest Man in the World by a 2008 Cosmopolitan survey.

-In 2008, Tennant was voted "Greenest Star on the Planet" in an online vote held by Playhouse Disney as part of the Playing for the Planet Awards.

 Tennant was ranked the 24th most influential person in the British media on 9 July 2007, according to MediaGuardian.
 He appeared in the paper's annual media rankings in 2006.
-In December 2008, he was named as one of the most influential people in show business by British theatre and entertainment magazine The Stage, making him the fifth actor to achieve a ranking in the top 20 (in a list typically dominated by producers and directors).
-He was voted the third best dressed man in Britain in GQ reader's poll for 2013.
-Tennant's popularity has led to impersonations of him on various social networking sites, leading the BBC to issue a statement making it clear that Tennant does not use any of these sites and any account or message purporting to be from him is fake.
-In the expansion EverQuest: Seeds of Destruction for the game EverQuest, a character was introduced called Tavid Dennant, named after David Tennant.
-The character when interacted with makes a number of references to Doctor Who.
+In December 2008, he was named as one of the most influential people in show business by British theatre and entertainment magazine The Stage, making him the fifth actor to achieve a ranking in the top 20 (in a list typically dominated by producers and directors.)

 In December 2005, The Stage placed Tennant at No. 6 in its "Top Ten" list of the most influential British television artists of the year, citing his roles in Blackpool, Casanova, Secret Smile, and Doctor Who.
 In January 2006, readers of the British gay and lesbian newspaper The Pink Paper voted him the "Sexiest Man in the Universe".
 In October 2006, he was named "Scotland's most stylish male" in the Scottish Style Awards.

-Tennant is an ambassador for Worldwide Cancer Research.
+Tennant is an ambassador for Worldwide Cancer Research and the Multibank charity.